activefrequency/pyavatax/docs/index.rst

 We have a full-fledged introduction, from installation, logging, making requests, and handling responses, with a full example in the next topic: Basics_

+If you have any issues, improvements, requests, or bugs please use Github_

 Contents: